 It’s difficult to push aside worries about what other people might think.
 But that too is what boudoir is all about: you’ve made the healthy choice to prioritize your values over any restrictions someone else may try to put on you.
 When people talk about boudoir as a source of empowerment, that’s what it means to me.
 But it’s not a place where it happens to you; it’s a place where you make it happen for yourself.
 That, to me, is the real empowerment.

 I would also say that every time someone does a boudoir session, it moves the needle toward a more inclusive definition of what is beautiful.
-We’re challenging societal norms and expectations around beauty and desirability, redefining and expanding the concept of “beauty” with every shot.
+We challenge societal norms and expectations around beauty and desirability.
+We redefine the concept of “beauty” with every shot.
 So it’s more than the antithesis of vanity; you’re actually doing the world a favor by celebrating yourself.

 Ultimately, it’s about what you want to create; no one else’s opinion matters.
 If you want to celebrate yourself with boudoir photos, let me know what you have in mind, and let’s make it happen.
 You deserve it.